wp-plugins/gallerylink/readme.txt

 == Description ==

 Create a playlist (music, pictures, videos) of data in the directory below the specified, GalleryLink displays Pages by passing the data to various software.

+If you want to use the data on the Media Library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).

 You write and use short codes to page.